scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Trust as a Function

-The Control Plane PKI can be seen as a function that transforms potential distrust among different parties into a mutually accepted trust contract including a trust update and reset policy as well as certificates used for authentication procedures in SCION's control plane.
+The Control Plane PKI can be seen as a function that transforms potential distrust among different parties into a mutually accepted trust contract including a trust update and reset policy as well as certificates used for authentication procedures in SCION's Control Plane.

 For the function to work, it is not necessary that the ASes of the ISD all trust each other.
 However, all ASes MUST trust the ISD's core ASes, authoritative ASes, voting ASes, as well as its CA(s).
 These trusted parties negotiate the ISD trust contract in a "bootstrapping of trust" ceremony, where cryptographic material is exchanged and the ISD's trust anchor (the initial Trust Root Configuration) is created and signed.